szstonelee/redisoo/use.md

 ```
 Check your MySQL config and try to use mysql client tool for some tests to figure out what is wrong with your connection string.

-### parameters for get command for Redis
+### arguments for get command for Redis

 You can enable (or disable) the get command of Redis to use database.

-There are three parameters for [Redis 'get' command](https://redis.io/commands/get)
+There are three arguments for [Redis 'get' command](https://redis.io/commands/get)

 * redisoo_get
 * redisoo_get_sync